martijnvwezel/watermeter-esphome/README.md

 - `lifetime_consumption`: Input number to set lifetime consumption in liters.
 Useful to align the value with your physical meter.

+- `nr_phases`: Set the number of phases per rotation.
+This is used for non-standard water meters with a different number of phases (e.g. with two bright fields on the disk, there would be 12 phases).
+Patterns and fractions need to be recalibrated after changing this value.
 - `reset_calibration`: Resets calibration data and requires recalibration.
 - `restart`: Restarts the Muino Smart Water Meter. `consumption_since_restart` resets to 0, while `consumption_lifetime` and calibration are retained.
 - `Min A`, `Min B`, `Min C`: Input numbers for minimum values of sensors A, B, and C used during calibration.